pavel-demin/stemlab-sdr-notes/sdr-transceiver-wspr.md

 Hardware
 -----

-The FPGA configuration consists of eight identical digital down-converters (DDC).
+The FPGA configuration consists of sixteen identical digital down-converters (DDC).
 Their structure is shown on the following diagram:

 ![WSPR receiver]({{ "/img/sdr-receiver-wspr.png" | prepend: site.baseurl }})